-When you need help, there are many therapists you can turn to, and your choice can depend on many factors of your life, including your faith.
-If you are Christian, are interested in religion, or want another perspective, you may turn to religious therapy.
+When you need help, there are many therapists close to you who you can turn to, and your choice can depend on many factors in your life, including your faith.
+If you are religious, are interested in religion, or are seeking a perspective different from your own if you’re not religious, you may turn to religious therapy.
 Christian counseling is an example.

-What Is Christian Counseling And Secular Counseling?
+Therapy Differences: What Is Christian Therapy And Secular Counseling?

 Let's discuss other differences between Christian and secular counseling, starting with education.

 For both Christian and secular therapists, a master's degree is typically required.
 For a secular therapist, social work or psychology classes and certifications are also needed.
 For a Christian counselor or therapist, they also need to have Biblical and Christian knowledge to be an effective therapist, as well as roots in psychological principles and knowledge.

 Near and far, different licenses are required to be either a Christian or secular therapist depending on the state that one reside in.
 Christian therapist-specific licenses are available in six states.
 Arkansas, Kentucky, Maine, New Hampshire, North Carolina, and Tennessee allow you to get a unique license.
 Every other state requires you to get the same license as any other mental health therapist, but many do offer Christian-focused therapy degrees.
 To get a license to become a therapist, an individual needs to take an exam after obtaining the necessary degree(s), and it can vary depending on which state you choose to practice in.

 The salary for counseling will vary depending on where you practice, among other factors.
 This depends on the location that the therapist is practicing in, whether they own their own practice or operate out of an existing office near you, their experience level, and other factors.